awsdocs/amazon-ec2-user-guide/doc_source/ebs-creating-snapshot.md

 Snapshots that are taken from encrypted volumes are automatically encrypted\.
 Volumes that are created from encrypted snapshots are also automatically encrypted\.
 The data in your encrypted volumes and any associated snapshots is protected both at rest and in motion\.
 For more information, see [Amazon EBS encryption](EBSEncryption.md)\.

 By default, only you can create volumes from snapshots that you own\.
 However, you can share your unencrypted snapshots with specific AWS accounts, or you can share them with the entire AWS community by making them public\.
-For more information, see [Sharing an Amazon EBS snapshot](ebs-modifying-snapshot-permissions.md)\.
+For more information, see [Share an Amazon EBS snapshot](ebs-modifying-snapshot-permissions.md)\.

 You can share an encrypted snapshot only with specific AWS accounts\.
 For others to use your shared, encrypted snapshot, you must also share the CMK key that was used to encrypt it\.
 Users with access to your encrypted snapshot must create their own personal copy of it and then use that copy\.
 Your copy of a shared, encrypted snapshot can also be re\-encrypted using a different key\.
-For more information, see [Sharing an Amazon EBS snapshot](ebs-modifying-snapshot-permissions.md)\.
+For more information, see [Share an Amazon EBS snapshot](ebs-modifying-snapshot-permissions.md)\.

 **Note**
 If you copy a snapshot and encrypt it to a new CMK, a complete \(non\-incremental\) copy is always created, resulting in additional delay and storage costs\.